|A.M. Best financial strength rating: A+||BBB rating: A+||Consumer Affairs rating: 4.1|

 Mutual of Omaha Medicare Supplement plans can’t cancel your policy as long as you pay your premium on time, and your benefits will always stay the same.
 Depending on which type of policy you have, your monthly premiums may increase each year due to age or inflation.

 Mutual of Omaha Medicare Supplement Insurance Plan Options

 There are 10 universal Medigap policies known as plans A, B, C, D, F, G, K, L, M, and N, including standardized benefits and copay reductions.
 Plans C and F are only available to existing Medicare enrollees who became eligible for Medicare before 2020.
-New beneficiaries can sign up for a Medigap plan without restrictions during their seven-month initial enrollment period.
+New beneficiaries can sign up for a Medigap plan without restrictions during their six-month Medigap open enrollment period.
 Otherwise, insurers can base eligibility on your medical history.
-AARP Health Insurance offers six to eight Medicare Supplement plans in most geographic areas.

 With the exception of Plan F, you’re responsible for paying your $233 Part B deductible (in 2022) for medical services and diagnostics.
 Medigap policies can reduce or eliminate your Part A hospital deductible, which can save you up to $1,556 per benefit period.
 Some plans may pick up excess charges beyond Medicare-approved amounts, and they can limit your out-of-pocket expenses.

 Mutual of Omaha policies let you receive services from any doctor, specialist, or hospital that accepts Medicare anywhere in the country.
 The plans also help cover medically necessary emergency care services outside of the United States.
 Typically, you won’t need to obtain a referral for any medical services.

 The company offers a 7% to 12% household discount.
 The savings are available to those who reside with a spouse, domestic partner or other seniors over age 60.
 You can get the discount even if other household members don’t have Mutual of Omaha insurance.